 In reference to the nearby Beverley Brook, which means the stream inhabited by beavers.
 The river’s name was first recorded as Beferipi or Beferithi in an 11thCentury copy of an Anglo-Saxon charter from AD693.
-In 1548 was was written as Beverey.
-The name comes from two Old English words beofor and rīthig, the latter word which was originally used mutated into -rey but was substituted with Ley in the 17thCentury, so by 1822 it was written as Baveley Brook.
+In 1548 it was written as Beverey.
+The name comes from two Old English words beofor and rīthig, the latter word, which was originally used, later mutated into -rey but was substituted with Ley in the 17thCentury, so by 1822 it was written as Baveley Brook.